 Can I Opt for a Lawyer Instead of a Notary Service?

 While a lawyer may not be required in every situation, it is always a good idea to have one on hand just in case.
 In some cases, a lawyer may be more familiar with the specific legalities involved in a real estate transaction and can provide better guidance.
+When you choose Galaxy Title & Escrow to help you during a real estate transaction, we provide online notary services in Florida, but also have a real estate attorney on our team to assist you!

 What Does Florida Real Estate Title Insurance Cover?